chibicode/chibicode-2018/src/pages/posts/about/index.md

 image: "./shu-uesugi.jpg"
 ---

+I'm **Shu Uesugi**, a software developer in Silicon Valley.

+I'm currently freelancing.
+From `February 2017 to January 2018, I was traveling the world ([details](/posts/world-travel-2017-2018)).
+Before that, I was a lead software architect at [EdSurge](https://www.edsurge.com/) in Silicon Valley (2012-2017).

+<post-separator></post-separator>

+I was born in Japan in 1988 and moved to Washington DC, USA in 2000.
+I graduated from Carnegie Mellon University in 2010 with a Bachelors degree in Computer Science and a Masters degree in Human-Computer Interaction.

 * this blog is for TLDR ppl, but don't use TL; DR b/c people in developing country will not know what that means.

 - https://www.youtube.com/watch?v=jeZ9RBMiaLs